-Trolls Tricked Hundreds Of Conservatives To Hold A Rally To Protect A Texas Monument
+Trolls Tricked Conservatives Into Holding A Rally To Protect A Texas Monument

 "We will be freely heard without their attendance because they rarely counter against us since they don't have the support numbers and are few and far between, especially in Houston.
 Brothers go to our National Page for the event information."

 However, Texas Antifa is not a real group.
-It claimed to represent the anti-fascist movement, part of a growing trend of fake antifa accounts that are trolling people and spreading false information.
+It claimed to represent the anti-fascist movement, part of a growing trend of fake Antifa accounts that are trolling people and spreading false information.

-Shortly after the post, The Houston Chronicle and local NBC-affiliate KPRC-TV published stories citing the group and detailing its efforts to rally in favor of eradicating Houston, despite the legitimate local anti-fascist group, Houston Antifa, flagging the group as an imposter and warning its members to steer clear of the rally.
+Shortly after the post, the Houston Chronicle and local NBC affiliate KPRC-TV published stories citing the group and detailing its efforts to rally in favor of eradicating the monument, despite the legitimate local anti-fascist group, Houston Antifa, flagging the group as an impostor and warning its members to steer clear of the rally.

-The Chronicle later issued a correction on June 1, acknowledging that the upcoming June 10 rally was based on "a fake announcement on Facebook...There is no such rally" and Texas Antifa is an “alt-right troll job.”
+The Chronicle issued a correction on June 1, acknowledging that the upcoming June 10 rally was based on "a fake announcement on Facebook...There is no such rally" and that Texas Antifa is an “alt-right troll job.”

 "Trolls are going to continue to use these nefarious tactics in attempts to misrepresent the purposes and ideologies of Antifa, to use hot button issues like statue removal, etc to mobilize and drum up ire from generica MAGAs / Conservatives," Houston Antifa told BuzzFeed News on Monday.